Skip to Content

 The Biden-Harris administration has kept most of these tariffs in place and increased the rate of some of the duties.

-Trump has said that if he wins the election, his administration could use tariffs to boost domestic manufacturing, create jobs and bring in billions of dollars to help pay for other policy initiatives.
+Trump has said that if he wins the election, his administration could use tariffs to not only create US jobs but also bring in billions of dollars to help pay for other policy initiatives.

-He’s proposed extending tax cuts implemented in 2017, as well as eliminating taxes on tips, overtime pay and Social Security benefits – all of which cost money.
+He’s proposed extending tax cuts implemented in 2017, as well as eliminating taxes on tips, overtime pay and Social Security benefits – and has claimed that he’ll still be able to cut the US deficit thanks to new revenue from his tariffs.

 At a speech in September, Trump also said the tariff revenue could pay for a child care initiative.
 And CNBC reported that he’s floated the idea of replacing the federal income tax with tariff revenue.